playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/index.md

 Generally you won't have to worry about the engine code, it's a single JavaScript file included into your application.
 If you're rewriting parts of the engine you probably don't need this introduction to scripting.

-Here is an example of a very script.
+Here is an example of a simple script.
 It is called "rotate" and it rotates the entity that it is attached to by 10° every second.

 ```javascript